 In 7th grade, there was a beautiful big tree in the schoolyard.
 It was just perfect for climbing.
-It had large limbs reaching out from the trunk the perfect distance apart to be able to move higher up into the tree with relative ease.
+It had large limbs reaching out from the trunk the right distance apart to be able to move higher up into the tree with relative ease.

 I loved climbing trees.
-One day I talked a friend into climbing up the tree with me to eat our lunch.
+One day I talked a friend into climbing the tree with me to eat our lunch.
 A short while later one of the teachers walked by and saw us in the tree.
-He immediately told us to get down out of the tree.
+He immediately told us to get down.
 I asked “Why?”
 His response, “Because girls don’t climb trees.”
 I replied, “that is not a reason for me to get down so I am staying in the tree.”
 He did not like my disobedience and demanded we get down.
 My friend was uncomfortable in the situation and did get down out of the tree at that point.
 I did not.
 I stayed put arguing for a while until I realized I wasn’t going to win the battle.
 When I finally did get down the teacher marched me directly into the principal’s office and I got in a whole lot of trouble for not doing what I was told.

 What is significant to me about this story is that I got in trouble for disobeying the teacher.
 No one cared why I disobeyed.
 Those in formal authority made their decision based on their point of view that I was wrong.
 From my perspective, climbing a tree was a pretty mundane activity.
 When my family went apple picking, I was always allowed to climb up the tree to get the really nice apples near the top of the tree.
 We had lived on a farm for a few years when I was young and outdoor activities like climbing trees were quite ordinary.
 What did being a girl have to do with it??